CiccioGallo13/Yaras_Playground/README.md

 ```bash
 uvicorn main:app --reload
 ```
-Now that the server is running you can open the frontend folder, here you need to install the dependencies too;
+Once the server is running you can open the frontend folder, here you need to install the dependencies too.
-you can use npm:
+You can use npm:
 ```bash
 npm install
 ```